ivy-rew/eink-vnc/README.md

 ./run_emulator.sh localhost --port 5901 --password 123456 --contrast 2
 ```

+To simulate a color device https://github.com/ivy-rew/eink-vnc/pull/28, or one with another resolution, the `run_emulator.sh` must be edited.
+Export the `product` environment variable, that matches your device.

 ## Derivatives

 This projects thrives due to great achievements of others...